 You can start a new Collection from the “Create” menu on the homepage.
 Select “New Collection” from the dropdown menu to get started.

-There is an “Add to Collection” button at the bottom of the Pen Editor.
-You can use that to add the Pen to an existing Collection, or create a new Collection:
+There is an “Add to Collection” button at the bottom of the Pen or Project Editors.
+You can use that to add it to an existing Collection, or create a new Collection:

 You won’t see this button if the Pen is Anonymous (has /anon/ in the URL) or you’re looking at a Private Pen that you don’t own.

-If you create a Collection this way, the Pen you did it from will automatically be added to the new Collection.
+If you create a Collection this way, the Pen or Project you did it from will automatically be added to the new Collection.

 Then, select “Create a New Collection”.